Use the timeline below to navigate through our history.

 2012 saw the completion of a £3.2m terminal development, creating an additional 5,242 sq ft of security search accommodation.
 The enhanced area will be equipped with the latest in security screening technology to ensure that the customers pass though this stage of their journey as swiftly and comfortably as possible.

 In October 2014 the airport announced the region's first scheduled transatlantic service and on the morning of 23 May 2015 the first ever United Airlines flight from Newcastle left for New York.
-The service operates five days a week to Newark Liberty International Airport, connecting the North East travelling public to the Americas.
+The service operated five days a week to Newark Liberty International Airport, connecting the North East travelling public to the Americas.